An official website of the United States government

 Richard E. Neustadt and Ernest R. May

 Summary: Explains how policymakers should use history rigorously when making decisions.
-It critiques simplistic analogies and introduces methods such as placing events in context, comparing cases systematically, and asking structured questions to extract relevant lessons rather than misleading conclusions in policy and strategy settings today and future environments.
+It critiques simplistic analogies and introduces methods such as placing events in context, comparing cases systematically, and asking structured questions to extract relevant lessons rather than misleading conclusions.

 Reasons to Read: Strengthens decision making, especially in complex strategic environments.
 It teaches disciplined thinking, helps avoid misusing historical examples, and sharpens the ability to question assumptions and frame problems clearly.
 Particularly valuable for military officers confronting uncertainty and high stakes choices today and tomorrow in practice.